Proposal Preparation

 • Each month of summer salary equates to 11.1% effort..

 • The faculty’s summer salary should be budgeted at a fringe rate of 7.65%.
-For FY25, course release fringe is budgeted at 72.94% for nonfederal proposals and 29.96% for federal proposals.

 This fluctuates widely depending on the task required and the experience level of the consultant.
 For estimating purposes, use $100 per hour until a firm price is received.